psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - life-safety status is known
 - the action is logged
 - the action has a defined owner and timeout
+- the physical state can be verified or is explicitly marked uncertain

 Example: